-This section is for those thinking of settling in Softwine City.
+This section is for those thinking of visiting or settling in Softwine City.

 The main rule is: “No feuding.”
 Here is the link to the Wikipedia article on the topic of feuding.

 Feuding here does not mean disagreeing, having a vigorous discussion, debating, and so on.
 Feuding means fighting for the sake of fighting alone, and not fighting for some higher purpose.
 Disagreeing on which is better — vanilla or chocolate ice cream — is not a feud.
 Becoming convinced that chocolate is better than vanilla, then professing to like vanilla more simply to prolong the battle, is feuding.

 For the benefit of those who just can’t let go of their desire to feud, please continue below.

 This section for confirmed feuders only, or for those needing to deal with potential or real actual feuders.

 All the rest of the rules are basically commentary on the main rule.
 That is, the other rules are just the means of how to get to the point of not doing to others what you yourself find distasteful if done to you.
 Of not feuding.